-Sherry F. Colb is Professor of Law at Cornell University Law School, where she teaches courses in animal rights, evidence, and criminal procedure.
-She has published articles in a variety of law reviews and written several books including Beating Hearts: Abortion and Animal Rights, Mind If I Order the Cheeseburger?: And Other Questions People Ask Vegans, and When Sex Counts: Making Babies and Making Law.
+Sherry F. Colb, who sadly passed away in 2022, was Professor of Law at Cornell University Law School, where she taught courses in animal rights, evidence, and criminal procedure.
+She published articles in a variety of law reviews and wrote several books including Beating Hearts: Abortion and Animal Rights, Mind If I Order the Cheeseburger?: And Other Questions People Ask Vegans, and When Sex Counts: Making Babies and Making Law.